Brillar0101/NeuralCard/docs/drc/README.md

 | after-footprint-update.rpt | 9 | 5 | broken footprints stopped hiding real defects |
 | after-refill-and-cell-keepout.rpt | 5 | 7 | antenna keep-out satisfied; more GND islands exposed |

-The antenna `items_not_allowed` violations went to zero — finding B1 is resolved in copper.
+The antenna `items_not_allowed` violations went to zero, finding B1 is resolved in copper.
 Three zone-clearance violations also cleared.

 Unconnected rose 5 -> 7 and one via became dangling, at (65.14, 36.75), which is 9.3 mm from